chhackett/vty-windows/README.md

 # Platform Support

-**Important Note**
+`vty-windows` has been tested and all features are supported in the following terminals:
+* Command Prompt
+* Powershell
+* MSYS/MSYS2
+* ConEmu
+Other terminals have not been tested at this time.
+Bug reports are welcome!

+# Notes
 Developers that want to develop cross platform applications using the vty library should directly depend on [vty-crossplatform] (https://github.com/jtdaugherty/vty-crossplatform), and not this library.

 If you wish to only target the Windows platform, then using vty-windows would be the correct approach.

-Currently, only the Command Prompt and Powershell terminals are the only fully supported terminals.
-Other terminals, such as mintty, Alacritty, ConEmu, etc, have varying levels of support.
-Bug reports are welcome!

 # Contributing